Heathrow Airport: Terminal 3

-Most flights from Terminal 3 are long haul flights from North America, Asia and other foreign countries other than Europe.
-Terminal 3 is home to Oneworld members (with the exception of Malaysia Airlines, Qatar Airways and Royal Air Maroc, all of which use Terminal 4), SkyTeam members Aeroméxico, Air France, Delta Air Lines, KLM and Middle East Airlines, and several long haul unaffiliated carriers.
+Most flights from Terminal 3 are long-haul flights from North America, Asia and other foreign countries other than Europe.
+Terminal 3 is home to Oneworld members (with the exception of Malaysia Airlines, Qatar Airways and Royal Air Maroc, all of which use Terminal 4), SkyTeam members Aeroméxico, China Airlines, Delta Air Lines, Middle East Airlines, Virgin Atlantic, and several long haul unaffiliated carriers.
+British Airways also operates several flights from this terminal, as do Iberia and Vueling.